Exported source

 For instance:

-class TestTfmCB(Callback):
+class UniqueIndexCB(Callback):

 def __call__(self, tfm):

-Encode time as int
+Encode time as seconds since epoch.

 Type | Default | Details | |